lenar/amazon-mws/README.md

 // Returns orders created or updated during a time frame that you specify.
 $client->ListOrders($from, $allMarketplaces = false, $states = ['Unshipped', 'PartiallyShipped'], $FulfillmentChannel = 'MFN');

+// Returns orders updated during a time frame that you specify.
+$client->ListOrders($lastUpdatedAfter, $lastUpdatedBefore);

 // Returns your active recommendations for a specific category or for all categories for a specific marketplace.
 $client->ListRecommendations($RecommendationCategory = null);